JuliaDynamics/LagrangianDescriptors.jl/README.md

   31.834 μs (405 allocations: 39.30 KiB)
 ```

-We see that solving both forward and backward equations is a bit faster than solving the augmented system with both forward and backward evolutions, but the latter includes the computations of the Lagrangian descriptors.
-On the other hand, for post-processing each separate forward and backward evolutions to find the Lagrangian descriptors takes quite a long time.
+We see that solving both forward and backward equations is a bit faster than solving the augmented system with both forward and backward evolutions together, but the latter also includes the computations of the Lagrangian descriptors.
+On the other hand, solving the forward and backward equations separately requires a post-processing step for each forward and backward evolutions to obtain the Lagrangian descriptors, and that takes quite a long time.
 And this was done for a single trajectory.
 Imagine for the ensemble of solutions, on top of the memory demand.
 It is not worth it.
 I will include a separate "post-processing" method for the sake of debugging, development, and comparison, but it will not be part of the main API.

 ## References